reflex-dev/reflex-web/case-studies/ansa.md

 ### In-house company scoring algorithm

+The next automated workflow takes this list of companies and scores them.
 With private companies, there is far less data available to assess fit than with public companies, so they rely on alternative data to power a scoring algorithm that assesses the probability a given company is a fit for their investment workflow.
 They proactively score ~15K companies and display them in Reflex, and also built another automated workflow to score ad-hoc lists of companies.
 This workflow can take in a list in any format and send the identifiers to their API where they are scored by their custom ML model hosted in Databricks.

 The scored data is then displayed to the user in Reflex and emailed to the user as a CSV.
 This ML model is trained on a labeled dataset they have curated over years, and spots combinations of factors that they believe will lead to successful investments for the fund.

 ### Improving email outbound

-Finally, when their team has a short list of companies that fit within an investment, they built a fourth workflow to automate the extraction of the relevant information to reach out to these companies.
+Finally, when their team has a short list of companies that fit within an investment, they built a third workflow to automate the extraction of the relevant information to reach out to these companies.
 Ryan runs us through this final workflow in his quote below.

 ```md quote